About going on to doctoral studies

 Completion requirements and number of years required to complete the course

-To complete a doctoral program, students must be enrolled for at least three years, earn the required number of credits, and write a doctoral thesis.
-This is a requirement for all graduate schools
+To complete a doctoral program, students must be enrolled for at least three years, earn the required credits, and write a doctoral thesis.
+This is required for all graduate schools.

 The number of years required to complete a doctoral program varies greatly depending on the graduate school.
-The following table shows the standard completion rate (the percentage of students who completed their doctoral program and wrote their doctoral thesis in three years) for the years 2010 to 2014
+The following table shows the completion rate within the standard period of study (the percentage of students who completed the program and wrote a doctoral thesis in three years) from 2010 to 2014.

 humanities societyEducational systemlaw and politicsEconomics